-- Which direction is Thirumalagiri Sagar in Nalgonda? - Write the names of some mandals in Nalgonda district. - Write the boundaries of Chityala mandal. - Where is Nagar Kurnool with respect to Nalgonda?
+- Write the boundaries of Nalgonda district. - Which direction is Thirumalagiri Sagar in Nalgonda? - Write the names of some mandals in Nalgonda district. - Write the boundaries of Chityala mandal. - Where is Nagar Kurnool with respect to Nalgonda?

 • Locate your mandal on a map of your district and mention the boundaries.